Web forwarding directs your domain and www.<your domain> to an existing URL.

 Path forwarding is off by default.

-Use path forwarding when your domain you are redirecting to has the same structure as the your current domain.
+Use path forwarding when the domain that you are redirecting to has the same structure as your current domain.

 - Click the image to open the destination site in a new browser tab.

 Note: It may take several minutes for your changes to propagate.
 If your destination does not display, check the URL and try again.

 When you set up web forwarding, Google Domains creates a Domain forward synthetic record which contains all the necessary A, AAA and CNAME record values.

 To view the Domain forward record: